-CITA 291-295, 391-395, OR 491-495 SPECIAL TOPICS IN COMPUTING Fall/Spring, 1-4 credit bours
+CITA 291-295, 391-395, OR 491-495 SPECIAL TOPICS IN COMPUTING

 Special Topics in computers will generally include topics of current interest or topics not covered in courses currently offered by the department or in combinations not currently available.
 Prerequisite: permission of the instructor.